 CTSOs support the career and technical curricula to:

 CTSOs in Iowa currently serve over 20,000 students at the secondary and postsecondary levels.
-Organizations active in the state include:
+These organizations not only have local, district and state events, but offer national and international networking options and experiences.
+Organizations active in Iowa include:

 Family, Career and Community Leaders of America (FCCLA) - Secondary.
 FCCLA’s mission is to promote personal growth and leadership development through Family and Consumer Sciences education.
 Focusing on the multiple roles of family member, wage earner, and community leader, members develop skills for live through character development, creative and critical thinking, interpersonal communication, practical knowledge, and career preparation.

-FBLA/PBL -- Future Business Leaders of America/Phi Beta Lambda.
-Our mission is to bring business and education together in a positive working relationship through innovative leadership and career development programs.
+Future Business Leaders of America/Phi Beta Lambda (FBLA/PBL) - Our mission is to bring business and education together in a positive working relationship through innovative leadership and career development programs.